-The beds on Cambridge L are now funded on a permanent basis to Acute frailty support the consistency of use.

-Establishments are generally satisfactory and investment has been Surgery made to properly establish the additional beds on both Cheerful Sparrows wards as they are frequently used and it is otherwise challenging to provide a consistent approach to making resources available.
+Acute frailty The beds on Cambridge L are now funded on a permanent basis to made to properly establish the additional beds on both cheerful sparrows wards as they are frequently used and it is otherwise challenging to provide a consistent approach to making resources available.

-T&O Establishments are generally satisfactory.
-A small investment has been agreed for Kings C1 based on nursing workload and acuity to bring levels to Hurst and closer to SNCT and professional judgement.
+Establishments are generally satisfactory and investment has been Surgery been agreed for Kings C1 based on nursing workload and acuity to bring levels to Hurst and closer to SNCT and professional judgement.